Personal Development Baby Steps That Actually Stick

 6. Read Books That Challenge Your Thinking

-I don’t read self-help books for answers.
-I read them for questions.
+I don’t read self-help for answers.
+I read it for better questions.

-Through Kindle Unlimited and Audible, I’ve consumed hundreds of books on creativity, psychology, business, and personal development.
+Through Kindle Unlimited and Audible I’ve gone through hundreds of books on creativity, psychology, and business.
 Some changed my life.
 Most didn’t.
-But even the bad ones taught me something—even if it was just what doesn’t work.
+Even the bad ones taught me what doesn’t work.

 How to do it: